In this tutorial you'll learn how to animate a 3D object, without using scripting.

-To achieve this effect, check the box next to Mirrored in the Loop Animation patch.
-Checking this box will play the animation forward, then in reverse.
+To achieve this effect, select the box next to Mirrored in the Loop Animation patch.
+Selecting this box will play the animation forward, then in reverse.
 While you're there, change the duration to 0.75.
 This will speed the animation up.

 The finished graph, with all the correct values, will look like this:

 Next let's make the teddy move up and down.
 Again, we'll be using the Loop Animation and Transition patches.